-Lake Ontario south of the Subject Lands provides a variety of direct habitat functions for various species and life stages of fish.
-There will be no direct impact on fish habitat in Lake Ontario, since no work will occur within the average annual high water mark of the lake.
-Grading and landscaping associated with open space development activities may occur within 120 m of Lake Ontario and this could potentially result in indirect impacts on fish habitat as a result of:
+The Lake Ontario shoreline fronting the Subject Lands provides a variety of direct habitat functions for various species and life stages of fish.
+There will be no direct impact on fish habitat in Lake Ontario, since no work will occur within a minimum of approximately 10 m of the average annual high-water mark of the lake.
+Grading and landscaping associated with open space development activities may occur up to the edge of the existing armour stone areas.
+Further, other site alteration and development activities within 120 m could potentially result in indirect impacts on fish habitat as a result of: